 2. Create a Solid Strategy

-Once you’ve discovered exactly how you’ll proceed after doing research, it’s time to create a good plan around how best to launch your messages.
+Once you’ve discovered exactly how you’ll proceed after doing research, it’s time to create a good plan around how to best launch your campaign messages.

 - Choose the best team to handle the work.
 We can accomplish much, working with great team players who are effective at what they do and gets the job done in the shortest time possible.

 - Set goals and metrics to measure success.
-Goals inspire you to keep going so establish your key performance indicators that help you achieve your expected stages of progress.
+Goals inspire you to keep going so establish the key performance indicators that help you achieve your expected stages of progress.

 - Establish a good tracking system.
 Ensure that you have reached your timelines and finished your milestones with flying colors.